aditya109/journey-aws-cloud-architect/06-aws-fundamentals-rds_aurora_elasticache/README.md

   - IAM to centrally manage users instead of DB
   - Can leverage IAM Roles and EC2 instance profiles for easy integration.

+## RDS Custom for Oracle and Microsoft SQL Server

+Since we cannot interfere with underlying OS and database configuration in RDS, we have an alternative called RDS Custom.
+It is for two database types: ***Managed Oracle*** ***Microsoft SQL Server Database*** with OS and database customization.
+In RDS, automates setup, operation and scaling of database in AWS, whereas in RDS Custom we can access to the underlying database and OS so we can:

+- configure settings
+- install patches
+- enable native features
+- access the underlying EC2 instance using **SSH** or **SSM Session Manager**.

+> <span style="color:orange">Before performing any customization, it is better to deactivate automation mode and take a DB snapshot.</span>

 ## Amazon Aurora

 - Aurora is a proprietary technology from AWS (not open sourced).